sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 <img src="../assets/2018-03-16-K-Means-Clustering/k_means_1.png" align="center" >

 This dataset contains 12 features consisting of the number, name, first and second type, and basic statistics: Total Points, HP, Attack, Defense, Special Attack, Special Defense, Speed, Generation and Legendary status for exactly 800 pokemon (observations) describing the data.
-It turns out that these pokemon statistics serve as a great introduction to unsupervised learning.
+It turns out these pokemon statistics serve as a great introduction to unsupervised learning.

 We begin by plotting the relationship between Pokemon Speed and Defense using ggplot: